bpftrace/bpftrace/tests/README.md

 hasn't been required.
 If test programs need arguments, a more sophisticated approach will be necessary.

+### Comments

+Lines starting with a `#` character are treated as comments and are ignored by the test framework.
+This allows you to add explanatory notes or documentation within your test files without affecting test execution.

+Trailing comments are are not supported.

 ### Runtime variables

 Runtime variables are placeholders that the runtime test engine will fill out